craftercms/docs/source/developers/plugins/blueprints.rst

 CrafterCMS uses a default path for CrafterCMS to look for a default representative image of a plugin or blueprint, the url ``../.crafter/screenshots/default.png``

-In the ``Sites`` screen where your sites are listed, if your site displays an image with the message **Screenshot not Set**, this means that there is no default image  under the ``.crafter/screenshots/`` folder in your blueprint:
+In the ``Projects`` screen where your projects are listed, if your project displays an image with the message **Screenshot not Set**, this means that there is no default image  under the ``.crafter/screenshots/`` folder in your blueprint:

 .. image:: /_static/images/developer/plugins/screenshot-not-set.jpg
    :alt: Plugin Descriptor - Screenshot not Set